Karpal Singh

-Karpal Singh s/o Ram Singh Deo (ਕਰਪਾਲ ਸਿੰਘ; 28 June 1940 – 17 April 2014) was an Indian Malaysian politician and lawyer.
+Karpal Singh s/o Ram Singh Deo (ਕਰਪਾਲ ਸਿੰਘ; 28 June 1940 – 17 April 2014) was a Malaysian politician and lawyer.
 He was Member of Parliament (MP) for the constituency of Bukit Gelugor in the state of Penang from 2004 to 2014.
 During that time, he was also the National Chairman of the Democratic Action Party (DAP).

 Born in Penang to Sikh Punjabi Indian immigrant parents, Karpal studied law at the National University of Singapore.
 He was one of Malaysia's most prominent lawyers and took a number of high-profile cases, including drug-trafficking charges against foreign nationals.
 Karpal was an opponent of the death penalty, especially for drug trafficking.

 In the courtroom and Parliament, he was a controversial figure.
 Karpal was suspended from Parliament several times, charged with sedition and detained under Malaysia's internal-security law.
 His reputation as a lawyer and opposition politician gave him the nickname "the Tiger of Jelutong".

 Karpal's political career began in 1970 (when he joined the DAP), and he won a seat in the Kedah State Legislative Assembly in 1974.
 He was elected to parliament in 1978 as representative for Jelutong, Penang, and held the seat for more than 20 years until he lost it in 1999.
 Karpal returned to Parliament in the next general election, and led the DAP to its strongest-ever performance in the 2008 general election.
 A 2005 motor-vehicle accident put Karpal in a wheelchair, with neuro-motor problems in his right arm, but he continued his legal and political careers.
 He died on 17 April 2014 after another motor-vehicle accident.